kewde/slate/source/index.md

 ### Double Spend Prevention

-The ring signature tags (keyImage) of the spent Shadow tokens are embedded in the blockchain to prevent double spends.
+The ring signature tags (keyImage) of the spent Shadow tokens are embedded in the transaction to prevent double spends.
 Each tag is unique to the Shadow token, regardless of the other members of the ring signature.

 When a new transaction contains a keyImage that has already been used, and thus is present in the blockchain, the new transaction will be rejected by the network.